 The logfile also identified missing values in the final data frame.
 This reflected missing data for early years and unsuccessful conversion of isocodes.

-04- aid dependency

-04-aid-volatility
+03-aid-volatility

 Does the measure of volatility make sense with the adjustment of CPA.GNI or should we use a different coefficient of variation?